famedly/synapse-token-authenticator/README.md

   allowed_client_ids: ['2897827328738@project_name']
   # Allow registration of new users, defaults to false (optional)
   allow_registration: false
+custom_flow:
+  # provide only one of secret, keyfile
+  secret: symetrical secret
+  keyfile: path to asymetrical keyfile

+  # Algorithm of the tokens, defaults to RS256 (optional)
+  algorithm: RS256
+  # Require tokens to have an expiry set, defaults to true (optional)
+  require_expiry: true
+  # This endpoint will be called when new user is registered
+  # with `{"token": <token>}` as its request body
+  notify_on_registration_uri: http://example.com/notify
+  # Bearer auth token for `notify_on_registration_uri` call (optional)
+  notification_access_token: 'my$3cr37'
 ```
 It is recommended to have `require_expiry` set to `true` (default).
 As for `allow_registration`, it depends on usecase: If you only want to be able to log in *existing* users, leave it at `false` (default).
 If nonexistant users should be simply registered upon hitting the login endpoint, set it to `true`.